 - Results management includes anti-doping rule violations, consequences and the appeal systems that are in place to protect athletes’ rights and provide due process.

-Version 3.0 of the current CADP came into force on March 1, 2011, and integrates several of the following international and national developments:
+The current version of the CADP came into force on January 1, 2015, and integrates several of the following international and national developments:

 - The Canadian Policy Against Doping in Sport (CPADS) was approved by federal, provincial and territorial governments on April 30, 2004 and again in February 2011.
 The CPADS is committed to safeguarding the integrity and values of sport by deterring the use of banned substances and methods to protect those who commit themselves to sport based on the principles of fair play.